vlssanonymous/uq-predgan/README.md

 ```
 ## Codes

-The codes and running instructions are in the directory **UQ-PredGAN**
+The codes and running instructions are in the directories **UQ-PredGAN**